govex/setting-performance-targets-getting-started-guide/CategoryTwo.md

 ##Category Two: Overconfidence

-Overconfidence occurs when targets are unrealistic and unattainable based on all available evidence.
+Overconfidence occurs when targets are unrealistic and unattainable __based on all available evidence__.
 There is no evidence the government has ever performed at the target level, and no evidence it can reach the target.
-It is pure optimism.
+It is pure optimism and/or sheer political will.
 This is most common when a government is trying to take an aggressive position to inspire higher performance, regardless of the evidence.

   > Why does overconfidence matter?